mcferno/backstage/README.md

 ```
 This structure has a number of advantages:

-1. CakePHP is decoupled from the application, allowing easy point-release updates (2.6.x) to be deployed
-2. Only static assets (css, js, images) are accessible via the public webroot
+1. Only static assets (css, js, images) are accessible via the public webroot
-3. This layout equally works in development environments
+2. This layout equally works in development environments

 ### Configuring a new site

-1. Download and extract the latest CakePHP 2.6.x
+1. Ensure that all the software requirements are installed (above).
 2. Download and extract the latest Backstage application package.
-3. Ensure that the following application directories and subdirectories are writeable by Apache
+3. Ensure that the following application directories and subdirectories are writable by Apache
 	* webroot/img/user/
 	* tmp/
 4. Execute the SQL queries in `Config/Schema/schema.sql` in an empty database